Islamic design

 A bullet hole in a window

 The first of this pair of photographs, taken from inside a building in Qatar, shows the typical damage caused by the path of a bullet through an ordinary glass window.
-Note that the hole on the outer, entrance side of the window, is the size of the bullet, but that the spalling created on the inside of the glass by the bullet slowing as it moves through the glass creates, this typical cone-shaped hole.
+Note that the hole on the outer, entrance side of the window, is the size of the bullet, but that the spalling is created on the inside of the glass by the bullet slowing as it moves through the glass creating this typical cone-shaped hole.

 The evidence of a bullet passing from inside to outside a window